 Simply put, AdWords hates suspicious destination web pages and AdSense hates traffic coming from suspicious sources.
 AdSense accounts have been banned where Google felt the AdWords to AdSense arbitrage was in violation of their guidelines.
 Bad traffic sources can get publishers in trouble and impact their earnings.

 So, it is imperative that invalid traffic should not be brought to the website.
 Publishers should keep monitoring the traffic that they have paid for in order to take advantage of traffic arbitrage.

 It has been established that AdSense arbitrage is tricky.
 So, we have mentioned some key points below that publishers should consider when they are using digital arbitrage.

 #1 Provide What You Promise

 Instead of going for organic traffic you are leveraging quickly acquired paid traffic.
 So it has to be purposeful.
-If you’re using any medium to buy traffic, make sure your destination page is not just AdSense optimized, but primarily true in terms of providing what the ad promised.
+If you’re using any medium to buy traffic, make sure your destination page is not just AdSense optimized, but is primarily true in terms of providing what the ad promised.

 In case you use Facebook to show a product/service/consulting ad, your destination web page should HAVE IT.
-Or if you use content (Taboola/Outbrain/RevContent) to drive traffic, again make sure your destination web page HAS the content.
+Similarly, if you use content (Taboola/Outbrain/RevContent) to drive traffic, again make sure your destination web page HAS the content.

 #2 Create High Quality Destination Page

-Your must ensure it’s a conversion-friendly landing page.
-Make sure your destination landing page supports: easy interface and experience, up-to-the-mark page load time, content richness, and alignment with the ad (which bought you the traffic initially).
+As a publisher, you must ensure it’s a conversion-friendly landing page.
+A good landing page supports easy interface and experience, minimal page latency, enriched content, and alignment with the ad (which bought you the traffic initially).
 The ultimate goal is to cope with factors determining your website/web page quality score.